Alexander Stubb: Early career

+Political career

 European Parliament (2004–2008)

 Stubb served as an MEP for Finland from 2004 to 2008.
 He was elected in 2004 with 115,225 votes (the second highest number of votes in Finland for that election) as a member of the National Coalition Party.
 As that party was a member of the EPP, he sat in the European People's Party-European Democrats group.
 During this time he became one of the most well-known members of the Parliament.

 Stubb was a member of the Committee on Budgetary Control and a vice-president of the Committee on Internal Market and Consumer Protection.
 He was a substitute member of the Committee on Constitutional Affairs and the Delegation to the EU-Turkey Joint Parliamentary Committee (as of August 2007).

-In 2006 he wrote a report for the Parliament on the EU's interpretation costs, which was adopted by the Parliament.
+In 2006, he wrote a report for the Parliament on the EU's interpretation costs, which was adopted by the Parliament.
 He called for greater awareness of the costs of translation, which he calculated as 511 million euros in 2005 for the Parliament, Commission and Council together.
 Despite the costs and the need for some changes, he underlined that multilingualism is one of the EU's main assets.

-Stubb was Vice-President of European Parliament Intergroup on LGBT Rights.
+Stubb was vice-president of European Parliament Intergroup on LGBT Rights.

 Minister for Foreign Affairs (2008–2011)

-On 1 April 2008, Stubb's 40th birthday, the Finnish government announced that Stubb would be appointed as its new Minister for Foreign Affairs following a scandal surrounding his predecessor, Ilkka Kanerva.
+On 1 April 2008, Stubb's 40th birthday, the Finnish government announced that Stubb would be appointed its new Minister for Foreign Affairs following a scandal surrounding his predecessor, Ilkka Kanerva.
 Stubb was sworn in on 4 April.
 The decision to appoint him was unanimous and his seat in the European Parliament was taken up by Sirpa Pietikäinen, a former environment minister.

 On his appointment, Stubb was described as a competent politician and a supporter of Finland's accession to NATO, stating that he does not understand Finland's non-alignment policy.

 In July 2010, Stubb invited the head of Al-Jazeera Wadah Khanfar and former President Martti Ahtisaari to discuss about the role of media in conflict resolution.

 In October 2010, Stubb visited the Middle East and discussed the Middle Eastern conflict with U.S. Secretary of State Hillary Clinton.

-In 2010 Stubb and Sweden's Minister for Foreign Affairs Carl Bildt proposed the European Institute of Peace.
+In 2010, Stubb and Sweden's Minister for Foreign Affairs Carl Bildt proposed the European Institute of Peace.
 They developed a joint non-paper that was addressed to EU High Representative Catherine Ashton.
 They referred to the limits of traditional diplomacy and emphasised the added value that capacities beyond those available to high-level decision-makers could have.
 At the same time, the idea of a European Institute of Peace gained increasing attention among members of the European Parliament (MEP) and was particularly supported by German MEP Franziska Brantner and French MEP Alain Lamassoure.
 The institute was founded in 2014.